 User interface unification

 Every new app Apple release seems to have a new user interface now.
-While the look is merely cosmetic the behaviour is often affected leading people to expect one result and get another.
+While the look is merely cosmetic the behavior is often affected leading people to expect one result and get another.

 If you feel like stealing what little Longhorn still had, check out the Ruler Aero theme instead.